-Tom Hiddleston and Brie Larson are going to get serious cricks in their necks as they stare up to the sky to take in the full majesty of the titular ape in brand new monster mash-up Kong: Skull Island, which lands on Virgin Movies from 24 July.
-Despite Kong's new girth – he's been beefed up to fight Godzilla in a crossover movie in 2020 - we're not sure he's the biggest movie monster in the pack.
-In fact, compared to some of the loftier creatures in this feature, he's quite the little monkey: King Kong ain't got nuthin' on them...
+Tom Hiddleston and Brie Larson get serious cricks in their necks as they stare up to the sky to take in the full majesty of the titular ape in monster mash-up Kong: Skull Island, available now on Virgin Movies.
+Despite Kong’s new girth – he’s been beefed up to fight Godzilla in a crossover movie in 2020 – we’re not sure he’s the biggest movie monster in the pack.
+In fact, compared to some of the loftier creatures in this feature, he’s quite the little monkey: King Kong ain’t got nuthin’ on them…

 As seen in: Kong: Skull Island (2017)

 Prepare for the ape-ocalypse.
 Either Kong has been htting the gym or he's been on some serious steroids, because this monkey is hench.
 He's quadrupled in size since he first hit the scene in the 30s, which is bad news for Tom Hiddleston and his crew, who are tasked with taking the beast in.
 Hope you have a big van, Tom.

 As seen in: The Hobbit trilogy (2012-2014)